minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 ## Exchanging the token for a test result

-Once scanned / read in the app, CoronaTester will try to fetch a test result.
+Once scanned / read in the app, CoronaCheck will try to fetch a test result.

 The test provider should provide an endpoint that allows the user to collect this test result using the token provided in the previous step.
 Depending on where in the process the token was supplied, and depending on when the user enters it in their app, there can be 3 distinct responses: